The Rocket (music magazine): Final years

 In 1995, Cross sold the paper to BAM Media, a San Francisco-based company that published several music-related publications.
 BAM utilized the profitable Rocket “to float its other papers” for years, which slowly drained The Rocket of its money while the other papers never managed to find their footing.
 In August 2000, BAM shut down all of its floundering projects and sold The Rocket to Dave Roberts, the publisher of Illinois Entertainer.
 Roberts reduced the size of the office, purchased some new computers for the staff, paid for a few promotions, and gave the appearance that he was seriously attempting to revitalize the publication.

 However, only a few weeks later “almost everyone's paychecks bounced”, and Roberts abruptly advised the entire staff that the magazine was shutting down immediately.
 No explanation was provided to any of the staff members as to the reason for the publication’s closure.
 The Rocket’s final issue was dated October 18, 2000.
 According to The Seattle Times, during its final years The Rockets readership was stronger than ever, with circulation having reached 55,000 copies in Seattle and 36,000 in Portland.
-After the magazine's demise, former publisher Charles Cross stated, "This was not about The Rocket not being read or respected or advertised in.
-It's just been poorly run the last few years..."
+After the magazine's demise Cross stated, "This was not about The Rocket not being read or respected or advertised in.
+It's just been poorly run the last few years."